sanagoel23/Scheduler-AI/README.md

 4. Use **Forward Checking** to remove invalid slots from neighboring subjects after each assignment.
 5. Continue until all subjects are assigned, or report that no solution exists for current slot count.

-## Why This Is Viva-Friendly

-- Direct mapping between CSP theory and implementation
-- Human-readable conflict reasons and assignment steps
-- Clean UI with transparent outputs and measurable performance